 I'm always looking for new ways to make an old favorite more interesting (the food, not the husband), and combining two desserts in one is always a winner, especially if one is a cheesecake.

-I mean, there's nothing to dislike: brownies, pumpkin, creme brûlée cheesecake, oh my!
+There's nothing to dislike: brownies, pumpkin, creme brûlée cheesecake, oh my!
 It sure shares the spotlight with this perfect turkey roast.

 Brownie layer